 Did you know that only 15% of individuals feel respected and valued by their employers?
 If they don't feel respected and valued, it's no wonder leaders always ask us how to engage, inspire, and motivate employees.

 What is the secret sauce to getting the best from your employees?

-How to motivate your employees.
+How to inspire and motivate your employees.

 7 strategies to get the best out of employees.

 - Act with integrity.
 When you act with integrity, you build trust.
 Trust is the backbone of any relationship.
 You want to develop it with each team member.
 Here's more on how to do this.